TulipaEnergy/TulipaEnergyModel.jl/docs/src/10-how-to-use.md

 ### [Setting up a maximum or minimum investment limit for a group](@id investment-group-setup)

 The mathematical formulation of the maximum and minimum investment limit for group constraints is available [here](@ref investment-group-constraints).
-The parameters to set up these constraints in the model are in the [`groups-data.csv`](@ref schemas) file.
+The parameters to set up these constraints in the model are in the [`group-asset.csv`](@ref schemas) file.

 - `invest_method = true`.
 This parameter enables the model to use the investment group constraints.
 - `min_investment_limit` $\neq$ `missing` or `max_investment_limit` $\neq$ `missing`.
 This value represents the limits that will be imposed on the investment that belongs to the group.